mahikero01/EFCoreTraining/README.md

 3) script-migration - scripts all migrations
    script-migration -idempotent - scripts all migration with if/then logic script-migration -from [migration] -to [migration] - controls which range of migrations scripted
+4) update-database - updates the database with the current migration file